garylirocks/quickrefs/azure-sql.markdown

     - SQL on VM, a whole key chain: Service Master Key (SQL Server Instance level) -> Database Master Key (`master` db level) -> certificate in `master` -> DEK (Database Encryption Key)
 - Cannot be used to encrypt system databases, such as `master`, which contains objects that are needed to perform the TDE operations on the user databases.

+### Object-level encryption

+Steps using T-SQL (within a user db):

+- Create a certificate
+- Create a symmetric key

 ### Always Encrypted

 - Protect sensitive data stored in specific database **columns**